chyh001228/week3-Quiz1/README.md

 ### Input
 - The first line contains a number (int type) representing the number of employees that are about to be entered.
 - Starting from the second line, input the corresponding number of employee information based on the numbers entered in the first line.
-Format as "Name (string/char[] Type) Age (int Type) Salary (int Type) PhoneNumber (string/char[] Type)", separated by spaces.
+Format as `Name (string/char[] Type) Age (int Type) Salary (int Type) PhoneNumber (string/char[] Type)`, separated by spaces.
 Enter a new line for each employee's information until all input is complete.
 (Assuming the input is completely correct, fault handling is not considered for input error types.)
 - After entering the next line of all employee information, enter a number (int type) representing the times of searching commands to be executed next.
 - Starting from the next line, input the corresponding number of query commands based on the numbers from the previous line.
-Format as "command type (string/char type) query conditions (string/char[] type if queried by name/phone number, int type if queried by age/monthly salary)," use spaces separating the contents.
+Format as `command type (string/char type) query conditions (string/char[] type if queried by name/phone number, int type if queried by age/monthly salary)`, use spaces separating the contents.
 Every command is followed by a new line until all inputs are complete.

 #### Searching content and format:

-- Search by name: "'n' name".
+- Search by name: `'n' name`.
 Among these, 'n' is a fixed letter, and 'name' is the name to be queried.
-- Search by age: "'a' age".
+- Search by age: `'a' age`.
 Among these, 'a' is a fixed letter, and 'age' is the age to be queried.
-- Search by salary: "'s' salary."
-Among these, 's' is a fixed letter, and "salary" is the salary to be queried.
+- Search by salary: `'s' salary.` Among these, 's' is a fixed letter, and "salary" is the salary to be queried.
-- Search by phone number: "'p' phoneNumber".
+- Search by phone number: `'p' phoneNumber`.
 Among these, 'p' is a fixed letter, and 'phoneNumber' is the phone number to be queried.

 ### Output
 - For every searching command input, the corresponding employee information is output.
 - When multiple pieces of information match, output each piece of information one by one, with a new line for each employee's information.
-- When there is no matching employee information, output "No such person."
+- When there is no matching employee information, output: `No such person.`
-- When the query command is entered incorrectly, output "Error: Wrong order word!"。
+- When the query command is entered incorrectly, output: `Error: Wrong order word!`。

 ### Example: (Red font for input, blue font for output)